mkasuboski/100-days-of-code/log.md

 ### Day 3 April 18th 2020

 **Today's Progress**: I'll be honest, not much was learned today except for the fact that sometimes a married man must defer to his wife.
 I spent a few minutes and started applied design learning, but the rest will have to wait until tomorrow.

+### Day 4 April 19th 2020

+**Today's Progress**: Continued with applied design in CSS.
+Learning much..
+Wondering how some people retain all of this.
+I am starting to think that it will be necessary for me to build a website sometime soon so I can try to apply this knowledge and retain it.